FasterXML/jackson-module-kotlin/README.md

 # Support for Kotlin Built-in classes

-These Kotlin classes are supported with the following fields for serialization/deserialization:
+These Kotlin classes are supported with the following fields for serialization/deserialization (and other fields are hidden that are not relevant):

 * Pair _(first, second)_
 * Triple _(first, second, third)_